bennettpeter/leanfront/README.md

 ## Upcoming Recordings
 ![](ScreenShots/Upcoming.png)

-[Edit](#schedule-recording) a recording rule by selecting an upcoming recording and pressing Enter.
+[Edit](#schedule-recording) a recording rule by selecting the name or the pencil icon on an upcoming recording and pressing Enter.
+Create an override rule for one showing or one episode by selecting the paperclip icon.
+The "Show All Status Values" checkbox allows you to see showings that are not to be recorded.
+This allows you to select one of the excluded showings so that it can be overridden or scheduled.

 ## Recording Rules
 ![](ScreenShots/Rules.png)